anaxexp/docs/docs/infrastructure/maintenance.md

 * WWW redirect actions for domains
 * Basic auth configuration
 * Maintenance mode
-* Dev, staging instances and all instances accessible by technical `*.wod.by` domains not indexed by search engines (header X-Robots-Tag)
+* Dev, staging instances and all instances accessible by technical `*.anaxexp.io` domains not indexed by search engines (header X-Robots-Tag)

 ### 3.1.0